Vmp3/Vmp3/README.md

 - 👋 Hi, I'm @Vmp3
 - 💻 Passionate about software development.
-- 👨‍🎓 Currently studying Systems Analysis and Development at Senac-SC.
+- 👨‍🎓 Graduated in Systems Analysis and Development.
+- 🎓 Currently pursuing a postgraduate degree in Software Architecture.
-- 🌟 Enthusiastic about fullstack development and constantly working to enhance my skills in Java, JavaScript, and React.
+- 🌟 Enthusiastic about fullstack development and constantly working to enhance my skills in Golang, Java, and React.
 - 🚀 Focused on deepening my understanding of modern technologies and best practices in software engineering.
 - 📚 Always eager to learn and explore new tools and methodologies to build better and more efficient solutions.